Crime, mystery, thriller

 But the story eventually becomes muddled.
 Too many shadowy characters are uncovered in too many confusing subplots.
 Too many allies turn villains and back again at the drop of each plot twist.

-The uneven writing itself is redolent of cheap potboilers—sharply sardonic, highly quotable lines alternating with such blatantly clumsy constructions that make you wonder whether any editors passed their eyes over them.
+The uneven writing itself is redolent of potboilers—sharply sardonic, highly quotable lines alternating with blatantly clumsy constructions that make you wonder whether any editors passed their eyes over them.
 And it goes on far too long to support its sketchy central plot.

-And far from any earth-shaking corruption being revealed, the conspiracy behind it all turns out to be rather mundane.
+However, far from any earth-shaking corruption being revealed, the conspiracy behind it all turns out to be rather mundane.

 In fact, in a section near the end of Gorky Park, Renko does follow the case to a corrupt United States, and engages in deadly intrigue with the FBI who it turn out are in league (for reasons that elude me) with the KGB.